 Rhetorical Arts

-Rhetorical Arts fosters articulate expression, critical thinking, and moral reflection, enabling students to engage in written and oral public debate both within and outside of the classroom.
-Here you will find information about the Rhetorical Arts Instructors and Core sponsored Rhetorical Arts events that engage the larger LMU community.
+Rhetorical Arts is the other required first-year course that you can take either in the fall or the spring semester of your first-year.
+It is to be taken during the semester that you are not taking First-Year Seminar.
+Courses in Rhetorical Arts foster articulate expression, critical thinking, and moral reflection, enabling students to engage in written and oral public debate both within and outside of the classroom.
+Core-sponsored Rhetorical Arts events frequently engage the larger LMU community.

 A note to registering students:

 Rhetorical Arts courses follow the same common syllabus, learning outcomes, and assignments (with variation due to individual teaching styles).
-Varying Rhetorical Arts titles may indicate a difference in the focus of the course, for example, in “RA: Speaking and Writing for Social Justice” students typically choose a social justice topic to research throughout the semester, whereas in “RA: Thinking, Speaking, Writing” research topics may not focus on issues of social justice.
-Below you will find a few distinctions between Rhetorical Arts titles.
+Varying Rhetorical Arts titles may indicate a difference in the focus of the course.
+For example:

 “Rhetorical Arts” and “RA: Thinking, Speaking, Writing”